 Q. Can I register for camp online?

 A. All of our camps are available for online registration.
 Go to our website www.saltlakescouts.org, select Camps and choose the camp you want to sign up for.
-You will need to be prepared to pay with a Visa or a Mastercard at the end of the transaction.
+You will need to be prepared to pay with a Visa, MasterCard, Discover, or American Express at the end of the transaction.